Sebastián Lehuedé

 My research examines digital technologies from a social and environmental justice perspective.
 My primary aim is to centre the needs and visions of groups excluded from the design, development and governance of technology.

-My current project, AI’s Nature, explores the connection between Artificial Intelligence (AI) and climate justice.
-In this work, I have engaged with urban, peasant and Indigenous communities in Chile and Colombia mobilising against a data centre project and lithium extraction and participating in a AI-supported conservation initiative.
+My current project, AI’s Nature, explores the connection between Artificial Intelligence (AI) and environmental justice.
+In this work, I have engaged with urban, rural (campesino) and Indigenous communities in Chile and Colombia mobilising against a data centre project and lithium extraction and participating in a AI-supported conservation initiative.

 My previous project, Scientific Data Colonialism, investigated the governance of astronomy data in Chile.
 For this, I proposed a framework based on autonomía that addresses the limitations of open data and data sovereignty.